 The Committee on Educational policy is expected to review and evaluate, and to report to the faculty on, the general educational policy of the college; to consider suggestions from departments or from individual faculty members or students relating to changes in educational policy, including proposals for new courses, new programs, and altered major programs or honors requirements; and to make recommendations to the Committee of Six and the faculty.
 The Committee on Educational Policy advises the president and the dean of the faculty about the allocation of faculty positions to departments.
 In making recommendations for such allocations, the committee considers, inter alia, the curricular needs of individual departments and the commitment of departments to offer courses that meet identified college-wide priorities and curricular needs.

-j.
+The CEP also maintains the college calendar, in consultation with the registrar and subject to the ultimate approval of the faculty.

+i.
 The Faculty Computer Committee The Faculty Computer Committee consists of three faculty members appointed by the Committee of Six for two-year terms and one student member elected by the student government.
 In addition, the chief information officer of Information Technology (IT), the director of Academic Technology Services (ATS), and the librarian of the college are ex officio members without vote.
 One of the faculty members serves as chair.
 The committee advises the director of IT and the director of ATS on topics related to the use of computer technology in support of research and instruction and on other IT issues affecting the academic life of the college.
 One member of the committee serves as a faculty representative to the College's Internet Strategy Group (voted by the faculty, November 2007).

-- k.
+j.
 The First-Year Seminar Committee The First-Year Seminar (FYS) Committee consists of three faculty members, among whom the committee selects its chair, and a faculty representative from the Writing Center (ex officio without vote).
 The committee is responsible for assisting faculty to develop and teach courses that advance the goals of the FYS Program as voted by the faculty.
 To that end, the committee solicits such course proposals and forwards them to the Committee on Educational Policy (CEP) for approval by the faculty, participates in the planning of pedagogical workshops for the FYS Program, and encourages faculty collaboration and curricular innovation in the seminar offerings.
-In addition, the committee is responsible for assessing the program and reporting its findings to the faculty (voted by the faculty, May 2009). - l.
+In addition, the committee is responsible for assessing the program and reporting its findings to the faculty (voted by the faculty, May 2009).

+k.
 Committee on Health Professions The Committee on Health Professions is composed of four faculty members appointed by the Committee of Six, including at least one each from Biology, Chemistry, and Physics, and the Health Professions Adviser.
 Faculty members normally serve for three years, and one serves as chair.